E-commerce

 Toxic comments

-Rules for keyword-based hiding, platform reporting, minimal factual response so as not to feed the troll.
+Rules for masking keywords, reporting to the platform, minimal factual response so as not to feed the troll.

 Influence, partnerships and social affiliation

-Collaborations with creators can be compensated with a fixed fee, CPA, or products.
-Transparency (#advertising, partnership mentions) is an increasing obligation.
+Collaborations with creators can be paid a flat fee, on a CPA basis, or in products.
+The transparency (#advertising, partnership mentions) is an increasingly common requirement.
 Tracked links and unique codes make ROI measurable.

 Engagement rate and niche are sometimes more relevant than audience size alone.